COMPANY PROFILE -Tesla

 Business Sector :Automobile and Energy

 About Tesla :Tesla Inc. was founded in 2003, a Silicon Valley company envisioning and developing vehicles with electric energy to promote sustainability use of energy.
 It was founded by the duo Martin Eberhard and Marc Tarpenning although many also regard Elon Musk and JB Straubel to be co-founders.
 The Company grew out as an aspiration after General Motor's debacle with EV1 Electric cars which were recalled and destroyed in 2003.
 Tesla has production facilities at Fremont, California, Lathrop, Tilburg and Nevada and is headquartered in Palo Alto, California.
 It is a technology firm and an independent automaker which also has business in energy storage and solar panel production.
 The Company endeavors to build robust and affordable electric cars.
 Model S produced by Tesla became the globe's bestselling electric car for two consecutive years in 2015 and 2016.
-The company employs more than 13000 full time staff across all its divisions.
-In 2018, Tesla setup its factory in Shanghai, for the first time outside US.
+The company employs more than 48,000 full time staff across all its divisions as of early 2020.
+In 2018, Tesla setup its factory in Shanghai, for the first-time outside US and delivered its first Made in China’ cars by January 2020.

 Tesla designs, develops, manufactures and sells fully electric cars.
 It also sells, installs and maintain energy generation system and storage systems.
 They are a sustainable energy company offering clean-energy products along with generation, storage and consumption.
 Sustainable energy products, energy and engineering expertise, and unique business model creates competitive advantage for Tesla over its peers.